Current Opportunities

 • Bachelor’s degree or equivalent experience in social service, criminal justice, restorative justice, program management or related field.

-• Minimum 10 years’ experience managing people while effectively managing programs/projects.
+• Minimum 10 years’ experience successfully leading and managing people while effectively managing programs/projects.

 • Ability to motivate and lead people and programs with vision, creativity, and strategy.